shoury5ingh/learning-python-/README.md

 # learning-python-
+This is my first Git hub project.
-I made this learn AI Engineering
+I made this learn AI Engineering.